andrea-nisco/kinesis-stream-setup-example/README.md

 # kinesis-stream-setup-example
-This project comes from my experience during my internship as a backend engineer. the project provides a set of YAML template and Lambda Function that helped me with the development of a Kinesis Stream application.
+This project comes from my experience during my internship as a backend engineer. the project provides a set of YAML template and a lambda function that helped me with the development of a Kinesis Stream application.

 ## Table of Contents
 - [Introduction](#introduction)